Seanba/Tiled2Unity/doc/fixing-seams.md

 open -a /Applications/Tiled2UnityMac.app --args %mapfile --texel-bias=8192
 ```

 If seams still appear then use a smaller power-of-two value for texel-bias (4096, 2048, 1024, etc.).
-You must use a value that is larger than your texture dimenions, however.
+You must use a value that is larger than your texture dimensions, however.

 **Be Warned**: This should be thought of as a **temporary solution only**.
 It will lead to small, albeit less obvious, artifacts under some conditions.